maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 ***

 ## 📑**Table of Contents**
-1. 📌Background & Overview
+1. 📌Overview
 2. 📂Dataset Description & Data Structure
 3. 🧠Design Thinking Process
 4. 📊Key Insights & Visualizations
 5. 🔎Final Conclusion & Recommendations

-## 📌Background & Overview
+## 📌Overview
-### Objective
-#### 📖 What is this project about?
+🎯**Project Objectives**\
 This project uses Power BI to analyze and visualize global sale data for a retail company named Superstore, which operates across multiple markets and continents.
-The company is growing fast and aiming to expand their markets and strategic products\
+The company is growing fast and aiming to expand their markets and strategic products.
-The dataset includes:\
-- Order: sales transaction
-- People: sales managers responsible for each region
-- Returns: orders that were returned by customers

-❓**Business questions**:
+❓**Business questions**
 - Overall performance: How is the business performing in terms of sales, profit, and order return rate in different years, market and product categories?
-- Market performance: How different markets are performing and where should Superstore expand?
+- Market performance: How different markets are performing and where should we expand?
 - Product performance: What are strategic products should be prioritized?

+👤**Target Audience**
+- Senior Managers, Regional Managers or Finance Managers who need a reliable view of business performance to compare markets and products, where are they winning or losing, to guide market expansion and product strategy
+- Product Managers, Business Strategy, Marketing and Management teams who decide market growth, strategic products and marketing strategies
+- Data analysts and Data team who are looking for actionable insights

 Using SQL/BigQuery and a dashboard, the project turns raw transactional data into: